Why Is Ice Forming On My Aircon Pipe?

-1. Restricted Airflow Across the Coil
+1. Restricted Airflow Across The Coil

 - Airflow from the indoor unit is weak or significantly reduced.